Causal inference

 Causal inference is the process of determining the independent, actual effect of a particular phenomenon that is a component of a larger system.
 The main difference between causal inference and inference of association is that causal inference analyzes the response of an effect variable when a cause of the effect variable is changed.
-The science of why things occur is called etiology.
+The study of why things occur is called etiology, and can be described using the language of scientific causal notation.
 Causal inference is said to provide the evidence of causality theorized by causal reasoning.

 Causal inference is widely studied across all sciences.
 Several innovations in the development and implementation of methodology designed to determine causality have proliferated in recent decades.
 Causal inference remains especially difficult where experimentation is difficult or impossible, which is common throughout most sciences.

 The approaches to causal inference are broadly applicable across all types of scientific disciplines, and many methods of causal inference that were designed for certain disciplines have found use in other disciplines.
 This article outlines the basic process behind causal inference and details some of the more conventional tests used across different disciplines; however, this should not be mistaken as a suggestion that these methods apply only to those disciplines, merely that they are the most commonly used in that discipline.

 Causal inference is difficult to perform and there is significant debate amongst scientists about the proper way to determine causality.
 Despite other innovations, there remain concerns of misattribution by scientists of correlative results as causal, of the usage of incorrect methodologies by scientists, and of deliberate manipulation by scientists of analytical results in order to obtain statistically significant estimates.
 Particular concern is raised in the use of regression models, especially linear regression models.